Citrus-Lime Knowledge Base

 If you have carried out your own due diligence and are unwilling to process the order, then an option available to you is to cancel the transaction in Cloud POS.

-You'll then see the following prompt.
+You will see the following prompt.
 Click Yes to proceed:

 Next, you'll see a prompt asking if you wish to refund the value of the order, as in the example below:

-Clicking Yes will remove the items from the order and one of the following actions will happen:
+Enter the Ecommerce tender name (as shown above) and click on Continue to remove the items from the order and one of the following actions will happen:

-If you cancel the transaction in Cloud POS on the same day that the order was placed, this will cancel the payment (rather than it being considered a refund).
+• If you cancel the transaction in Cloud POS on the same day that the order was placed, this will cancel the payment (rather than it being considered a refund).
 The transaction will never be sent to your acquirer for settlement.

-If you cancel the transaction in Cloud POS on any day after the date the transaction took place, the transaction will have been settled to your acquirer, who will treat it as a refund.
+• If you cancel the transaction in Cloud POS on any day after the date the transaction took place, the transaction will have been settled to your acquirer, who will treat it as a refund.

 Was this article helpful?